grommet/micro-frontend/README.md

 ### Dependencies

-We will use four different `package.json`s: one for non-Grommet code at the root, and three in the respective `src/legacy`, `src/modern`, and `src/controller` folders that specify the Grommet dependencies:
+We will use four different `package.json`s: one for non-Grommet code at the root (Container), and three in the respective `src/legacy`, `src/modern`, and `src/controller` folders that specify the Grommet dependencies:

 - **`package.json`**: The root `package.json` is a place for build dependencies (such as `react-scripts`).
 We do **not** include Grommet & friends dependencies or any React-related libraries in this file.
 - **`src/controller/package.json`**: This is where we declare `grommet`, `styled-components` and `react`, `react-dom` dependencies for the "controller" tree which navigate between different apps (legacy/modern).
 In this app, the controller is using Grommet 2.17.0.